 TODCO-We sold 12.0 million shares of TODCO's class A common stock representing 20 percent of TODCO's total outstanding shares at \$20.50 per share in the May Offering.
-We sold our remaining 1.3 million shares of TODCO's class A common stock representing 2 percent of TODCO's total outstanding shares at \$23.57 in the June Sale pursuant to Rule 144 under the Securities Act of 1933, as amended.
-As a result of the May Offering, we accounted for our remaining investment using the cost method of accounting.
+We sold our remaining 1.3 million shares of TODCO's class A common stock representing 2 percent of TODCO's total outstanding shares at \$23.57 in the June Sale.
+After the May Offering, we accounted for our remaining investment using the cost method of accounting.
 As a result of the June Sale, we no longer own any shares of TODCO's common stock.
 In the second quarter of 2005, we received net proceeds of \$271.9 million from the 2005 Offering and Sale and recognized a gain of \$165.0 million, which had no tax effect and represented the excess of net proceeds received over the net book value of the shares sold in the 2005 Offering and Sale.
 We refer collectively to the 2005 Offering and Sale and the public offerings of TODCO Class A common stock in 2004 as the "TODCO Stock Sales."